 See these related trainings, articles, and white papers:

-Within Relativity, the main steps are:
+Within RelativityOne, the main steps are:

-For more details, see Creating an aiR for Review project.
 For additional workflow help and examples, see Workflows for Applying aiR for Review on the Community site.

-When you submit Prompt Criteria and a set of documents to aiR for Review, Relativity sends the first document to Azure OpenAI and asks it to review the document according to the Prompt Criteria.
+When you submit prompt criteria and a set of documents to aiR for Review, Relativity sends the first document to Azure OpenAI and asks it to review the document according to the prompt criteria.
 After Azure OpenAI returns its results, Relativity sends the next document.
 The LLM reviews each document independently, and it does not learn from previous documents.
-Unlike Review Center, which makes its predictions based on learning from the document set, the LLM makes its predictions based on the Prompt Criteria and its built-in training.
+Unlike Review Center, which makes its predictions based on learning from the document set, the LLM makes its predictions based on the prompt criteria and its built-in training.

 Azure OpenAI does not retain any data from the documents being analyzed.
 Data you submit for processing by Azure OpenAI is not retained beyond your organization’s instance, nor is it used to train any other generative AI models from Relativity, Microsoft, or any other third party.
 For more information, see the white paper A Focus on Security and Privacy in Relativity’s Approach to Generative AI.